project-zot/project-zot.github.io/docs/articles/authn-authz.md

 -   The policy for `repos2/repo` matches only that specific repository.

 -   An admin policy (`adminPolicy`) gives the user "admin" global authorization to read, create, update, or delete content in any repository, overriding all other policies.

+-   A metrics policy (`metrics`) gives the user "john" permissions to read data from the metrics endpoint for monitoring purposes.

+:pencil2:  In case of LDAP groups, the group FQDN must be used in the zot configuration.
+For example ` "groups": ["cn=ldap-group,ou=Groups,dc=example,dc=org"],`.

 :pencil2:  In releases prior to zot v2.0.0, authorization policies were defined directly under the `accessControl` key in the zot configuration file.
 Beginning with v2.0.0, the set of authorization policies are now defined under a new `repositories` key.